Usage-based pricing is the default recommendation for AI products, and the default is wrong.

-Three years ago, a typical company's software budget had 14 fixed line items and one variable cloud bill.
-The CFO could forecast Q3 spend in an afternoon.
+Three years ago, a typical company's software budget had 14 fixed line items and one variable cloud bill, and the CFO could forecast Q3 spend in an afternoon.
+Today, half those tools have shifted to consumption pricing.

 | Budget Line | 2023 (Fixed) | 2026 (Variable) |